 When it comes to golfing in beautiful BC, there is the unique opportunity to tee up some wildlife viewing along with your golf ball.
-Read on for a sneak peek of just some of the creatures you may encounter on and off BC's fairways - bears, whales, moose, coyotes....Time to pair your woods with woodland life.
+Read on for a sneak peek of just some of the creatures you may encounter on and off BC's fairways - bears, whales, moose, coyotes...Time to pair your woods with woodland life.

 Woods and Whales

-Whale watching in Victoria is on many a traveller's bucket list.
+Whale watching is on many a traveller's bucket list.
 It has become one of the most popular attractions on Vancouver Island, and you only have to witness an Orca breach once to see why.
 Now imagine an entire pod of whales in action, while enjoying the views of Victoria and the Olympic Mountains from your guided boat - you're surrounded by wilderness yet in the city.
 And all this after an unforgettable round of golf at one of more than five nearby championship golf courses.
 Woods and whales - it really is a golf and wildlife viewing pairing opportunity of a lifetime.
-Bonus round: How about some fins and skins?
-Golf in the morning, fishing in the afternoon, and repeat.
-Combine incredible Vancouver Island golf with a fishing expedition in the internationally recognized “Salmon Capital of the World” - Campbell River, BC.

 Bears, Bears Everywhere